 The Edmunds Law Firm has been helping civilian and military applicants with security clearance denials for several decades.
 Our firm has an excellent record of successfully mitigating denials, securing the desired clearance for hundreds of applicants.
 We can represent you effectively and answer your questions about security clearance.

-If you have undergone a security clearance process-such as that conducted for a Department of Defense (DoD) security clearance or an FBI security clearance-and you received a document entitled "Statement of Reasons" or "Letter of Intent," the reason or reasons for your security clearance denial will be given in the document.
+If you have undergone a security clearance process, such as that conducted for a Department of Defense (DoD) security clearance or an FBI security clearance, and you received a document entitled "Statement of Reasons" or "Letter of Intent," the reason or reasons for your security clearance denial will be given in the document.
 If you feel that those reasons are invalid or unfair, you can take action to appeal the decision to deny you a security clearance.
-The security clearance process is rather complex and may require help from an national security clearance attorney who is familiar with how the process works.
+The security clearance process is rather complex and may require help from a national security clearance attorney who is familiar with how the process works.

 The DoD's "Directive 5220.6" gives the 13 guidelines used to determine an applicant's eligibility for a DoD security clearance.